zszach23/Library-Management-System/README.md

 ### Files

-* **Management System** acts as a virtual menu system that can be logged in by students and librarian.
+* **Library Management Tester** acts as a virtual menu system that can be logged in by students and librarian.
 The user can also change and view settings.

 * **System Database** is a simulated data base that holds user information.
 It is how the menu system interacts with user data, including IDs and passwords.